 The need for new thinking about leadership

-Second, largely as a result of these emerging environmental demands, leadership development as a discipline has come to the very forefront of talent development priorities.
-Recent studies of leadership development needs around the world, conducted by firms like Center for Creative Leadership, DDI, Harvard Business School, and McKinsey, underscore this need.
+Second, leadership development has come to the very forefront of talent development priorities.
 Many companies – and leadership development professionals – feel their LD programming isn’t producing the results their leaders really need.

-There’s broad recognition that we need to reexamine our assumptions about the kind of leadership that’s most needed for an increasingly turbulent environment, as well as how leadership development activities are structured and delivered.
+There’s broad recognition that we need to reexamine our assumptions about the kind of leadership that’s most needed for today's chaotic environment, as well as how leadership development activities, including coaching, are structured and delivered.
 There’s a strong consensus that the kind of leadership that’s needed is agile leadership.
 This has been bolstered by the insight that Agile transformations don’t work unless there is simultaneous attention to the development of agile leaders and agile leadership cultures.
-However, in many quarters there’s not yet a robust understanding of what this really means.
+However, in many quarters there’s not yet a robust, practical understanding of what this really means.

 Competency models – Are they giving us all we need?

-Let’s take a moment to look at the way of thinking that has dominated leadership development for the past few decades.
+Let’s take a moment to look at the way of thinking that has dominated leadership development for the past several decades.
 Leadership development has become a sophisticated profession, drawing on the ideas that fueled the shift from “management” to “leadership,” starting as early as the 1980s.
 It understands that all companies and all functions and levels within companies are different.
-Therefore, competency models were used to understand the kind of leadership needed in a particular organization.
+Therefore, competency models were used to understand the kind of leadership needed in a particular organization or unit.

-Competency models, of course, are built by discerning what makes a company’s high-performing leaders so effective, by doing in-depth interviews about how they think and act.
+Competency models are built by discerning what makes a company’s high-performing leaders so effective, through in-depth interviews about how they think and act.
 The patterns identified through these interviews are distilled into an abstract competency model, which is then used for activities ranging from hiring to assessments (for example, in-house 360s) to leadership development programming.
 Ensuring that this programming lines up with a competency model can provide confidence that we can deliver what our company and its leaders need most.

 The need for leadership agility

 The findings are captured in our award-winning book, Leadership Agility.
 The behaviors exhibited by highly agile leaders are made possible by a distinct set of cognitive and emotional capacities that can be learned and developed.
 Our research confirmed and elaborated on earlier studies, which showed that these capacities develop in distinct stages.
 Each new stage involves a significant shift in perspective, allowing a leader to operate at an entirely new level of agility.
-These agility levels can be assessed, and — with the right kind of training, coaching and facilitation—leaders, teams and leadership cultures can develop new levels of agility.
-(For an overview of the agility levels most relevant to today’s organizations, see my white paper, essentially an executive summary of the book).
+These agility levels can be assessed (with our Leadership Agility 360) and — with the right kind of coaching and training, coaching and facilitation — leaders, teams and leadership cultures can develop new levels of agility.
+(For an overview of the agility levels most relevant to today’s organizations, see the Leadership Agility white paper, essentially an executive summary of the book.
+To receive a copy, contact Linda Smith at [email protected]).

 The developmental stages I’ve just referenced come from a field of research called stage-development psychology, which began in the 1920s with Jean Piaget’s studies of childhood development.
-In the last several decades this field has exploded with new research on stages of adult development, thanks to pioneers like Bill Torbert and Susann Cook-Greuter, who built upon Jane Loevinger’s extensive work on “ego development,” and Robert Kegan, who built on earlier work by Lawrence Kohlberg.
+In the last several decades this field has exploded with new research on stages of adult development.
 These stages are not age-related phases of adult development.
 They are progressive, qualitatively different levels of cognitive and emotional growth.

 This body of research has received increasing attention in recent years, sometimes under the rubric of “vertical” development, in contrast to “horizontal” development, which has been the traditional focus of leadership development programming.
 What does this distinction mean?

 Horizontal development means that you gain new knowledge, skills and competencies while remaining at your current developmental stage.
-Horizontal development allows us to use our current cognitive and emotional capacities expand our competencies into new areas, but it does not change our developmental stage.
-Therefore, everything we learn is still filtered and applied using the mental models of our current stage.
+Horizontal development allows leaders to use their current cognitive and emotional capacities expand our competencies into new areas.
+In horizontal development everything a leader learns is still filtered and applied using the mental models of their current developmental stage.
 For example, if a manager is anchored at the Expert stage of development, which the stage before true strategic thinking emerges, that manager can attend a great workshop on strategic thinking, but not really internalize and apply the learning.
 I believe this is one of the primary reasons that what we want leaders to learn too often just doesn’t “stick.”

 Our research on leadership agility shows that VUCA conditions not only require new leadership skills, but also “vertical development” – learning how to think and act at the next stage of cognitive and emotional growth.
 A big part of the re-think we need in leadership development programming is to incorporate vertical development approaches into our leadership workshops, coaching methods, and action learning programs.